Jkwok0714/itunesparser/README.md

 # iTunes Library Parser
-Parses an iTunes library XML into a JS object
+Load an iTunes XML and display searchable information about it

 ## TBI ##
 - [x] Load in XML and parse into JS Objects
-- [ ] Refactor node script into server
+- [x] Refactor node script into desktop app
-- [ ] Front-end to access node server
+- [ ] Search current directory for XMLs for user to select
-- [ ] Search records
+- [ ] Load data into cache and use filter bar to display

-Possible Electron app test?
+## QUESTIONS/PROJECT GOALS ##
+* Parse an XML with known format into meaningful JS data?
+* Wrap node script into desktop app?
+* How to handle autocomplete?

+## BUILD STEPS ##
+1. Run `npm install` for dependencies